XookSuut a code for modeling circular and non-circular flows on 2D velocity maps: Kinematic models

 Assuming that particles follow circular orbits on the disk, the circular model is given by the projection of the velocity vector $\vec{V}$ along the line--of--sight direction:

-Here $V_t$ is the circular rotation or azimuthal velocity. $V_\mathrm{sys}$ is the systemic velocity and is assumed constant for all points in the galaxy. $V_t$ is a function of radius $V_t(r)$, where $r$ is the radius of a circle in the disk plane, which projects in an ellipse in the sky plane.
-The angle $\theta$~is the azimuthal angle measured in the disk plane, and $i$ is the disk inclination angle.
+$V_t$ is the circular rotation or azimuthal velocity and is a function of the galactocentric distance; $V_\mathrm{sys}$ is the systemic velocity and is assumed constant for all points in the galaxy.
+In this equation and in the following, $r$ is the radius of a circle in the disk plane, which projects to an ellipse in the sky plane.
+The angle $\theta$~is the azimuthal angle relative to the disk major axis, and $i$ is the disk inclination angle.